Caragine/Caragine/README.md

 Hi, My name is Adam Caragine and I recently graduated from Pace University with M.S. in Computer Science after changing fields from the sport management industry.
-What I lack in knowledge of software development I make up for with a strong desire to learn and improve my skills.
 I am currently looking to begin my career as a Software Engineer and seeking a meaningful position that will allow me to improve upon my skills in the field.

 <!---
 Caragine/Caragine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.